Estonia VAT Explained: Rates, Registration Thresholds, and Reporting Requirements

 B2B supply of ESS rules left a general rule for determining the place of supply in effect, whereas B2C supply of ESS by non-EU businesses rules defined a destination principle as primarily, meaning that the VAT that must be applied is one of the EU countries where a consumer is located, e.g., VAT rate Estonia.

 In 2021, a new EU-wide threshold was introduced for distance sales of goods and ESS.
 The threshold refers to an annual turnover from all EU sales.
 Businesses above this threshold must apply VAT rates following the destination principle.
-Those below the EUR 10,000 limit can either apply the VAT rates of the country in which they are established or decide to utilize One Stop Shop (OSS) schemes.
+Those below the EUR 10,000 limit can either apply the VAT rates of the country in which they are established or use One Stop Shop (OSS) schemes.

 How much is VAT in Estonia on ESS?